diofant/diofant/docs/tutorial/solvers.rst

     x = y

 However, there is an even easier way.
-In SymPy, any expression not in an ``Eq`` is automatically assumed to equal 0 by the solving functions.
+In Diofant, any expression not in an ``Eq`` is automatically assumed to equal 0 by the solving functions.
 Since `a = b` if and only if `a - b = 0`, this means that instead of using ``x == y``, you can just use ``x - y``.
 For example